outpaddling/Coding-Standards/README.md

 much better, but still fall far short of C, C++, and Fortran while also using far more memory.

+C is a simple language that anyone can master, and using it, you can write very fast code without having to be overly clever.

 https://acadix.biz/RCUG/HTML/ch15s04.html#compiled-interpreted

 3. Don't use loops (including hidden loops like string, vector, or matrix